-One of the most important features of delicious tonkatsu is to the crispy panko texture when you bite into it.
-Just like how I prepared Crispy Baked Chicken Katsu recipe and Crispy Salmon recipe, the key for panko to stay crispy and golden brown is to pre-cook panko before breading the pork.
+One of the most important features of delicious tonkatsu is the crispy panko texture when you take the first bite.
+Just like how I prepared the Crispy Baked Chicken Katsu recipe and Crispy Salmon recipe, the key for panko to stay crispy and golden brown is to pre-cook panko before breading the pork.
 That way you won’t need to spray or pour a lot of oil on panko in order for it to turn golden brown in the oven.
-And the pork loin could be overcooked and tough to chew while you wait for the panko to turn golden brown.
+With the pre-cooked panko, you don’t have to worry about taking too much time to brown the crust and this helps to prevent the pork loin from overcooked.

 Another important tip for oven-baked tonkatsu is that you can’t use thick pieces of pork loin.
 It will take too long for the pork to cook through so keep in mind that the thickness of pork should be no more than 1/2 inch (1.2 cm).
-And remember to use good quality meat and pound it so that the pork loin will be nice and tender after it’s being cooked.
-When the food is as simple as this, quality of the ingredient speaks itself.
+Remember to use good quality meat and pound it so that the pork loin will be nice and tender after it’s being cooked.
+When the food is as simple as this, the quality of the ingredient speaks for itself.

-Lastly, I added black and white sesame seeds into tonkatsu sauce but it’s optional (Can’t find tonkatsu sauce?
-Here’s my homemade recipe!).
+Lastly, I added black and white sesame seeds into tonkatsu sauce but it’s optional.
+If you can’t find tonkatsu sauce, here’s my homemade recipe which can be easily replicated at home.
 Japanese tonkatsu restaurants often have bowls of mortar and wooden pestles on the table for you to grind sesame seeds while you wait for the tonkatsu to arrive.
 You may wonder why you have to grind your own sesame seeds.
 Well, this is part of enjoyment eating tonkatsu.
-Sesame seeds emit very nice aroma and flavor when you freshly grind them.
+Sesame seeds emit a very nice aroma and flavor when you freshly grind them.
 The nutty flavor of sesame seeds goes very well with tonkatsu sauce.

-If you prefer regular deep-fried Tonkatsu recipe, click here!
-I actually don’t mind deep frying, but for healthier alternative, this baked tonkatsu is AWESOME!
+If you prefer a regular deep-fried Tonkatsu recipe, click here.
+I actually don’t mind deep frying, but for a healthier alternative, this baked tonkatsu is AWESOME!